acemod/ACE3/docs/wiki/framework/flags-framework.md

 ## 1. Adding custom flag

 Adding a custom flag requires you to create an addon containing specific classes and properties in the config.
+A template can be found inside the addon's data folder.

 ### 1.1 Add the item